nicblunck/rustcakes.com/content/rustcakes.md

 I've experimented with plant-based alternatives in my recipes for five years.
-When I made the switch to baking, I realised how therapeutic I find it, which helps when I spend so much time working and developing my creative process.
+When I made the switch to baking, I realised how therapeutic I find it, which helps when I spend so much time working and developing my process.

 Making unique cool shit is all I want to be doing, and one of the best things about being creative is sharing art.
 If you have a skill and want to trade, drop